 Outsourcing helps businesses save up to 70% on operational costs.
 Trusted offshore outsourcing destinations like the Philippines have a low cost of living – a US$450 salary per month can go a long way.

 In addition, collaborating with a trusted business process outsourcing (BPO) company will ensure that your employees are in the right hands.
-Outsourcing companies will take care of providing a conducive work environment, proper training sessions, and briefings (when necessary).
+Outsourcing companies like Six Eleven BPO will take care of providing a conducive work environment, proper training sessions, and briefings (when necessary).
 Employees’ benefits, taxes, team building activities, and other miscellaneous expenses are also included.

 English proficiency and cultural compatibility